You know you can claim your kids on your tax return. What if you also support mom and dad?

 The IRS uses different sets of rules for determining whether children and “qualifying relatives” are your dependents.

-Your parent or other relative must meet all four of these tests to be a qualifying relative:
+Your parent or other relative must meet all four of these tests to be qualified as a dependent:

 - The person can be your father, mother, grandparent, stepparent, niece, nephew, aunt, or uncle.
 The person can even be a son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, or sister-in-law.